Meet the team

-Practice Based Small Group Learning Scotland
+Practice Based Small Group Learning - Scotland

-I am the Principal Lead for Professional Development in NES Pharmacy and I have been involved with PBSGL since a pharmacy pilot project in 2011.
-I have supported David with a number of research projects / publications
+I am the Principal Lead for Professional Development in NES Pharmacy.
+I traditionally practised as a community pharmacist since 2004; becoming a Teacher Practitioner at the University of Strathclyde in 2007.
+I started working for NES since 2010 and I have been involved with PBSGL since a pharmacy pilot project in 2011.
+I have supported David Cunningham with a number of research projects and publications

-to evaluate the use PBSGL for pharmacists and pharmacy technicians, in uniprofessional and interprofessional groups.
-My role in the team is to support facilitator training and module production, but also to provide insight on the perspectives of our growing pharmacy membership.
-I aim to raise awareness of PBSGL to the pharmacy profession and encourage membership to help pharmacists and pharmacy technicians to meet their CPD and revalidation requirements in the future.
+to evaluate the use of PBSGL for pharmacists and pharmacy technicians, in uniprofessional and interprofessional groups.
+My role in the team is to support facilitator training and module production, but also to provide the perspectives of our growing pharmacy membership.
+I aim to raise awareness of PBSGL to the pharmacy profession and encourage membership to help pharmacists and pharmacy technicians to meet their CPD and revalidation requirements.

 I am the specialist lead for professional development for nurses working in primary care.
 I have worked in various nursing posts in London and in Australia and prior to taking up my NES post I was employed as a nurse practitioner in GP practice in Mid-Lothian where I was a member of a PBSGL group for many years.
 I am passionate about PBSGL as a way of keeping up to date with evidence-based practice but also as a source of peer support.